ckrez/it358-chn/docs/configuring_cif.md

 ## Querying CIF
 Now you can search for the entry you generated earlier, looking for your provider name with the following command.
-Be sure to substitute you team number in the provider field.
+Be sure to substitute your team number in the provider field.
 For instance, if you're team number was 50:

 ```bash
 cif --tags honeypot --itype ipv4 --last-hour --provider team-50